foxmask/django-th/docs/index.rst

 Contents:
 ---------

-As it exists tools to make his blog or website or even his own cloud system, "Trigger Happy" is a free software that provides a micro `service oriented architecture (SOA) <http://fr.wikipedia.org/wiki/Service_Oriented_Architecture>`_
+As it exists tools to make his blog or website or even his own cloud system, "Trigger Happy" is a free software that provides a `micro enterprise service bus (ESB) <http://fr.wikipedia.org/wiki/Enterprise_service_bus>`_

 .. toctree::
    :maxdepth: 2